 Both Biocentrism and Anthropocentrism are ideologies and therefore anti-nature.
 If we act out of Biocentrism we are actually killing our nature, not being nature-centred.
-If we act out of Anthropocentrism, we are not acting out of our human-centred desires and wild animal instincts.
-We are acting out of ideological demands.
-So, Biocentrism is anti-nature and Anthropocentrism is anti-human!
-So they are both anti-human and anti-nature.
+If we act out of Anthropocentrism, we are not acting out of our human-centred desires and wild the label, category, guru, or other 'authority' to justify our ideas and activity.

-So, big deal?
-But this becomes critical when we see that it is this same mode of self-denial or self-repression of wildness that allows us to do to justify our ideas and activity.
 In other words, instead of saying "according to the Marxist doctrines...", or "The Bible says...", or "Deep Ecology says...", we would say "I think that...", "I've noticed that...", "I feel that...", or "I'm doing this because...".
 In this case - authentic, subjective ideas and activity based on our constantly changing needs and desires and always personally checked out against our own everyday lived experience - we can defend and explain our ideas and activity with arguments and examples that we know to be true because we've thought about or actually experienced them.
 (This has been called 'theory' - more on that later).
 In other words, we can claim our ideas as our own.